• Skip to primary navigation

 I come here almost daily to blab about all of the things related to being a regular wife and mother in today’s ever-evolving society.
 I share about our new home, what’s on our kitchen table, what we’re hanging in our closets, where we’re traveling to next, my crazy 5 a.m. work outs, how I make time for girlfriends, our faith, and much more.
 We always have a lot of balls in the air and somewhat thrive on the chaos.

 I believe in the power of story-telling as a form of inspiration and entertainment, so I’m here to do both!
 I was born and raised in north Alabama and recently re-planted roots here again after my husband transitioned out of the Army (he is now in the Reserve and it’s going so well!)
-I’m a super proud mom to two little girls (ages 5 and 2) who seem to be the stars of the show around here (for good reason – they’re pretty great!)
+I’m a super proud mom to three little girls (ages 7, 5, and 1) who seem to be the stars of the show around here (for good reason – they’re pretty great!)

 I’m so glad you found me and are here reading!
 I hope we can get to know each other here on the blog as well as Facebook and/or Instagram. xoxo